pcotret/c-notes/notes/hardware/fpga-env-101.md

 ### Pre-configuration

-before executing Vivado, a few things to be aware of:
+Before executing Vivado, a few things to be aware of:

 - Add this line in your `$HOME/.bashrc` (amongst other things, this script add binaries to `PATH`) :